Ferdy89/proposals/Finding-The-Objects-In-Your-Logic.md

 Refactoring is often another controversial topic.
 You might have found yourself in the past debating about whether a big design decision is an improvement or instead a risky rearrangement of code hard to justify.
-In this talk you will learn how to drive your design decisions based on previous advice of the community in a way that you can become more concise on your arguments.
+In this talk, you will learn how to drive your design decisions based on previous advice of the community in a way that you can become more concise in your arguments.
 Knowing what constitutes a code smell and the recipes for their refactors can help your team become more specific about how to evolve your codebase.